raikoho/ClipMinder/README.md

 ## Contact
 For any inquiries or feedback, you can reach out:
 Bohdan Misonh - https://www.linkedin.com/in/bohdan-misyonh/

-## Thank you for using ClipMinder, and happy clipping!
+I will be glad for new ideas and impressions from using this program.